 3. The above patient groups would be allowed only one pre-designated visitor, with one visit per day.
 Patients who are in critical condition may be allowed up to five pre-designated visitors, with a maximum of two visitors at the patient’s bedside at any one time.

 4. All visitors approved to visit will need to produce a valid negative antigen rapid test (ART) or polymerase chain reaction (PCR) test result obtained within the last 24 hours of each visit, as administered or supervised by MOH-approved COVID-19 test providers (including tests performed at Quick Test Centres).
-This is a mandatory requirement for all visitors, regardless of the individual’s vaccination status, except for persons who have recovered from COVID-19 and are able to present a valid Pre-Event Test (PET) exemption notice
+This is a mandatory requirement for all visitors, regardless of the individual’s vaccination status, except for persons who have recovered from COVID-19 and are able to present a valid Pre-Event Test (PET) exemption notice2.

 5. All visitors approved to visit must don face masks with good filtration capability at all times.
 These include surgical masks and reusable masks that are made of two layers of fabrics.
 There must be no eating or drinking in the inpatient wards.
 Visitors must not use the patients’ toilets in the wards and must avoid sitting on patients’ beds.

-ART Surveillance Testing For ED Patients 6.
-The Emergency departments (ED) of our hospitals are usually crowded.
+6. The Emergency departments (ED) of our hospitals are usually crowded.
 Currently patients presenting with acute respiratory infection (ARI) symptoms at the hospitals’ ED or 24-hour emergency clinic will be segregated from the other patients.
 However, with more COVID-19 cases presenting pre-symptomatically or asymptomatically, testing will be needed to reduce the risk of COVID-19 transmission at the ED.

-3, will be required to undergo mandatory ART testing at the EDs / 24-hour emergency clinic:
+7. From 24 September, the following groups of higher-risk patients, regardless of vaccination status3, will be required to undergo mandatory ART testing at the EDs / 24-hour emergency clinic:

 a.
 Patients who are lodged in ED beds for prolonged observation in the short stay unit or Extended Diagnostic and Treatment Unit (or in the observation bay/wards in the private hospitals); and